Alternative Grading Schemes

 This resource summarizes a few alternatives to traditional grading processes and compares/contrasts the specifics of each approach.

-Alternative approaches to grading have recently increased in popularity.
-Alternative grading schemes offer greater flexibility and customization than traditional methods, which made them particularly appealing to instructors as a response to the challenges of teaching during the COVID-19 pandemic.
-In general, alternative grading schemes prioritize transparency, a growth/progress orientation to learning, alignment between learning objectives and assessment practices, increased communication between instructors and students, and reduced power imbalances between the same.
+Alternative grading schemes are becoming increasingly popular, in large part due to their greater flexibility and customization than traditional methods.In general, alternative grading schemes prioritize transparency, a growth/progress orientation to learning, alignment between learning objectives and assessment practices, increased communication between instructors and students, and reduced power imbalances between the same.
 Despite these similarities, alternative grading schemes differ in the details.
 Here we summarize a few alternatives to traditional grading processes and compare/contrast the specifics of each approach.

 Specifications Grading

 Students earn a course grade based on successfully completing assignments that are bundled together at each grade level by difficulty, quantity, and/or alignment with a particular learning objective.
-Instructors define clear and comprehensive criteria (aka specs) for successful completion of each assignment; these specs are binary and should articulate what constitutes an acceptable level of learning (not perfection).
+Instructors define clear and comprehensive criteria (aka specs) for successful completion of each assignment; these specs are binary and articulate what constitutes an acceptable level of learning (not perfection).
 Individual assignments do not receive letter grades; each assignment gets credit only when it meets all specs.
 The definition of “acceptable” for each assignment should be closely tied to the relevant learning objectives for the assignment.
 To lower the stakes of any given assignment, specifications grading systems generally allow for (limited) revision opportunities, and instructors provide process-oriented feedback on each assignment, so that assignments that do not yet meet all specifications may be improved.
 Specifications grading allows for, but does not require, instructors and students to collaboratively define specs for some or all assignments.

 Contract Grading/Labor-Based Grading